 There’s the 30% rule about how much of your gross income you should spend on housing.
 The 20% rule about how much of your paycheck should go to savings.
 And even the wonky, not-at-all-rounded 43% rule regarding the ideal household debt-to-income ratio.

-Given all these guidelines, it probably won’t surprise you to learn there’s a rule about what you should spend on a car, too.
-We talked to experts about it—and their answers were remarkably consistent.
+Given all these guidelines, it probably won’t surprise you to learn there’s a rule about what you should spend on a car too.
+We talked to experts about it – and their answers might surprise you.

 The 15 Percent Rule